Discover how Explorify can help with assessment.

 Assessment is integral to good teaching – we can’t plan teaching sequences without understanding what our pupils already know and can do, and we’re constantly listening to our children’s comments and questions to evaluate their progress in lessons.
 We do ‘assessment’ all the time.
 And yet, assessment in science is a topic that teachers often say they worry about.
 Perhaps it’s because we use assessment in so many different ways and it is the use of assessment for accountability that is the issue.

 So how can Explorify help?
 How can formative assessment be used summatively?
 Let’s consider an example using related objectives from the UK curricula about classification and how this helps us to understand the characteristics of living things.
-The teaching principles are illustrated below with example activities for ages 5-6 but are appropriate for all primary ages:
+The teaching principles are illustrated below with example activities for years 5-6 but are appropriate for all primary ages:

 1. Starting a teaching and learning sequence